volpeffervescente/IOT-course-individual-assignment/README.md

   - MQTT over WiFi ([configured Adafruit MQTT broker](https://io.adafruit.com/))
   - LoRaWAN via [TTN (The Things Network)](https://www.thethingsnetwork.org/).
 An application has been registered on TTN
   - AWS account

 ---

+## Code Organization Note

+The primary code used for the final project execution is contained in the `mainLatencyMeasurement` folder.

+Other sketches included in the repository serve different purposes:
+- `sigGen`: Used to generate the input signal for testing purposes.
+- `maxSampFrequency`: Used to experimentally determine the maximum achievable sampling frequency of the Heltec WiFi LoRa 32 V3 board.

+The remaining sketches are intermediate prototypes, designed to test and validate specific functionalities separately.
+They contain detailed comments, reasoning, and explanations for educational and developmental purposes.
+However, when these components are integrated into the main project (`mainLatencyMeasurement`), the explanatory comments are streamlined or omitted to maintain code clarity and compactness.

+---